BHObserver/Vet-Clinic-Database/README.md

-**Vet Clinic Database** is a database created on PostgreSQL that stores data about animal clinic.
+**Vet Clinic Database** is a repository showing steps on how to create a database vet clinic and query data from the database along with normalization

 ## 🛠 Built With <a name="built-with"></a>